-My name is Luke Benz and I am a second year Biostatistics PhD Student at the Harvard T.H.
+My name is Luke Benz and I am a third year Biostatistics PhD Student at the Harvard T.H.
 Chan School of Public Health.
 I graduated from Yale University in 2019 with a BS in Applied Mathematics with a concentration in Statistics and Data Science.
-While I do not yet know what my research at Harvard will entail, I have several diverse interests, including causal inference, combining observational studies with electronic health records (EHR) data, Bayesian statistics, and statistical computing.
+I am advised by Sebastien Haneuse, and my research interests include analyzing data from observational studies, causal inference and target trial emulation, electronic health records (EHR) data, missing data, and statistical computing.

 Before coming to Harvard, I was a senior data scientist at Medidata Solutions, Inc., where I most recently worked on models to select sites to use in clinical trials, and to forecast enrollment patterns and key milestones in those trials.